workingDog/kmlToGeojson/README.md

 # Convert Kml to GeoJSON format

-This simple application "converter", converts Kml or Kmz files into a GeoJSON representation.
+This simple application "KmlToGeojson", converts Kml or Kmz files into a GeoJSON representation.

 [Kml](https://developers.google.com/kml/documentation/kmlreference) is used in Google Earth to display various geographic elements, such as; images, place marks, polygon shapes, 3D models, etc...